 Dr. Abdullahi Umar earned his PhD in Mathematics from the University of St Andrews, Scotland in 1992, following on his first class Hons BSc in Mathematics from Ahmadu Bello University, Zaria, Nigeria (1983).

 After holding several positions in universities in Nigeria, Dr. Umar joined the King Fahd University of Petroleum and Minerals (KFUPM), Dhahran, Saudi Arabia in 1997 as an assistant professor.
 He was promoted to the rank of Associate Professor at KFUPM in 2005.
-In 2007, he moved to Sultan Qaboos University (SQU), Oman, where he remained until 2014 when he moved to the Petroleum Institute, (now part of Khalifa University of Science and Technology) as an associate professor.
+In 2007, he moved to Sultan Qaboos University (SQU), Oman, where he remained until 2014 when he moved to the Petroleum Institute, (now part of Khalifa University of Science and Technology - KU) as an associate professor.
+He was promoted to the rank of Full Professor at KU in 2020.
 While at SQU, he won a substantial research grant (approx. US$150,000) from The Research Council TRC of Oman for “Studies in semigroups of contractions mappings of a finite chain”.

 As a faculty member Dr. Umar has co-supervised four PhD students and three MSc students to graduation, and currently co-supervising a PhD student.
 He is a journal referee for several international journals and is reviewer for Mathematical Reviews (since 2008).
 He is also currently a member of the Nigerian Mathematical Society (NMS, since 1987), Edinburgh Mathematical Society (EMS, since 2008), American Mathematical Society (AMS, since 2016) and Combinatorial and Mathematical Society of Australasia (CMSA, since 2011, now a life member).

 Advisor to the following students & staffs: 4 undergraduate students and a mentor to Dr. Mo’tassem Al Arydah.